andrtell/traefik-vm/README.md

 ```
 ungrouped:
   hosts:
-    vm01:
+    vm:
       ansible_host: <DOMAIN>
 ```

-Replace:

-* `<DOMAIN>` with your top domain (e.g. `example.com`).

 ## Remote setup

-This step will be run as `agent`.
+This step will be run as `agent` on the VM.

-You will be prompted for the `sudo` password you provided in the [Basic VM](https://github.com/andrtell/basic-vm) setup.
+Ansible will prompt you for the password you provided in [Basic VM](https://github.com/andrtell/basic-vm) step 1.

-This step will install and start Traefik and configure the firewall on the remote machine.

-Lets encrypt will send informative emails to you.
+The email you provide will be used by Lets encrypt.

 *Before you continue*